 - sharing fascinating live educational experiences with their children in order to overcome limits imposed by the lockdown and explore the “home edition education”

-The pilot users will be located in Italy, but the opportunity offered by the Class@cross service are worldwide.
+The pilot users have been located in Italy, but the opportunity offered by the Class@cross service are worldwide.